 With salmon in tanks and lettuce under glass, Wisconsin-based aquaponics and RAS firm Superior Fresh sold its first land-farmed salmon at Festival Foods stores last July.
 The world’s largest aquaponics site produced 72 tonnes in 2018 and aiming to expand more this year.

-Whole Oceans, a planned USD 250 million land-based salmon farm in Maine is aiming to farm 7,400 tonnes a year.
+Whole Oceans, a planned USD 250 million land-based salmon farm in Maine is aiming to farm up to 50,000 tonnes a year.
 Recently, CEO Jason Mitchell – who has more than 15 years of experience in ship-building operations management – wrote in a newsletter that the company is navigating a long permitting process and hopes to close the deal by May, to start construction by the end of the year.

 Pure Salmon, which is managed by 8F Asset Management, a global asset management firm focused on impact investing, announced that it expected to roll out a global RAS operation including USD 152 million 10,000-tonne project in Honshu, Japan.
 A site in Tazewell County, Virginia, USA with a production target of 20,000 tonnes a year.
 Boulogne-sur-Mer, France and Olbia, in the north of Sardinia, Italy.
 It’s also planning five 20,000-tonne facilities in China.